NethServer/docs/administrator-manual/en/disaster_recovery.rst

 5. Map network interface names from the backup to the running system.
    This step is required only if :guilabel:`Restore network configuration` option is enabled.

+6. During disaster recovery, to obtain a machine identical to original one, it's **mandatory** to keep the option :guilabel:`Reinstall packages` **enabled**!
+   Its deactivation could introduce unexpected behavior on restored system!

-6. Click the :guilabel:`Restore` to start the restore process.
+7. Click the :guilabel:`Restore` to start the restore process.

    .. note::